jackyzha0/jackyzha0.github.io/content/thoughts/maintenance.md

 - pattern
 ---

+> We (re)build our computer systems the way we (re)build our cities: over time, without a plan, on top of ruins (Ellen Ullman)

 Maintenance: the gritty upkeep work that keeps the [infrastructure](thoughts/infrastructure.md) of the world running.

 One of my favourite examples is the [constant rebuilding of the Ise Grand Shrine](https://en.wikipedia.org/wiki/Ise_Grand_Shrine).
 Retaining knowledge through constant revision